 Hubba-whhhat?
 Lady uh no. I used to work in a preschool and now I’m a receptionist and blogger, I have a cousin who is a journalist, my sister is a social worker, my uncle works in a big tech company.
-My own parents are owners as well as run apartment complexes together.
+My own parents are owner/operators of several apartment complexes.
 You get the picture.
 These things have all be said to me and some I’ve heard many times over.
 And to be as straightforward as I can, I hate it.

 There is a show on HBO called Insecure.
 I love this show but it’s black women trying to navigate the day to day life.
 Like the show Girls but with brown women and it’s hilarious!
 Some of the struggles I totally identify with.
 Like don’t ask me what this slang word means, I have no freaking clue!
 Working in an environment where you are the only person of your race, so weird.
 Thankfully that workplace was pretty relaxed and no one was so rude as to say something to my face.